Tips for Parents

 Take care of yourself.
 The diagnosis may still be fresh in your mind.
 You may be overwhelmed by details or you may be propelled to do everything you can by trying to research all the latest information, doctors, clinics, etc. Totally understandable… but make sure you make self-care a priority.
-Taking time for yourself to recharge and renew is not only essential for your emotional and physical well-being, but it allows you to be a better support system for your child and family.
+Taking time for yourself to recharge and renew is not only essential for your emotional and physical well-being, but it allows you to better support your child and family.